A common issue?

 Back to square one, but seeing more clearly

 Interestingly enough, with one exception, this is where we started this article.
-The exception is that we have seen a problem, looked for a reason, then and attempted to address the real issue directly, sometimes without effect.
-In keeping with my friend's frustration, we seem to have no successful way of dealing with the "Love your neighbor as yourself." command in cases when that love is rejected.
+The exception is that we have seen a problem, looked for a reason, and then attempted to address the real issue directly, sometimes without effect.
+In keeping with my friend's frustration, we seem to have no successful way of dealing with the "Love your neighbor as yourself" command in cases when that love is rejected.
 I guess we just stand down.
 We can still love the neighbor, we just can't help him at the moment.
 There's always the next time.
 Jesus was patient with me, so I can be patient with others, up to a point, I guess.
 When Jesus returns, then it's too late for us to help.
 After that, it's up to Him.

 Disagree?
 Find an error?
 Contact us at firstname.lastname@example.org and give us your view.